indraAK/indraAK/README.md

 ### Hi there 👋
 ----

-I'm Indra Adi Kusuma, but you can call me **indra or jack**.
+I'm Indra Adi Kusuma, but you can call me **indra**.

-I'm a Front-end Developer from indonesian {Batang} :heart: 🧐 :computer:.

-I'm currently learning JavaScript & React JS
+I'm currently learning JavaScript, React JS & NodeJS

 ----